drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *not only*....*but also*
 Keep this parallel.
 Don't forget the *also* after *but.*

+#### *novel*
+A novel is a long work of narrative fiction, often published in the form of a book.
+But just because something is a book doesn't make it a novel.
+Just because something is a sandwich doesn't make it a turkey sub.
+If you don't know what to call that book you intend to use and cite, just ask me and I will be happy to help you.

 #### numbers in sentences
 Journalistic (AP) style allows you to start a sentence with a number if the number is a year, but my courses do not use journalistic style.
 Don't start sentences with numbers.
 See [that, and other, rules for using numbers](https://www.grammarbook.com/numbers/numbers.asp) in a sentence, such as when to spell them out, writing fractions, monetary amounts, etc.